Why did Arsenal sell Gnabry if Wenger knew Bayern star would have a 'great career'? | Goal.com

 And while the 25-year-old is on the verge of winning his first European Cup, Arsenal are trying to come to terms with the financial impact of a fourth consecutive season without Champions League final.

-How different things could have been for both parties had Wenger managed to persuaded Gnabry to stay at the Emirates...
+How different things could have been for both parties had Wenger managed to persuade Gnabry to stay at the Emirates...